Brakebein/ngx-tagify/README.md

 ```

 ### Predefined values

+Either use `ngModel` or reactive forms with an initial string value that gets parsed by Tagify and transformed to an array of `TagData` which will override the string value.

 You can also pass predefined tags as text between `<tagify></tagify>`.
 Mixed text & tags are also supported.
 ```html